CyprienBosserelle/BG_Flood/docs/Install.md

 ## :fontawesome-brands-windows: Windows 10 - 11

 On windows OS you should be able to use the binaries/executable we make available in each [release](https://github.com/CyprienBosserelle/BG_Flood/releases/latest).
-Simply download and unzip the file in a suitable directory and either add the folder to your PATH or move the dlls and .exe around where you want to run.
+Simply download and unzip the file in a suitable directory and either add the folder to your PATH or move the dlls and .exe around where you want to run (you might need to unblock it before first use).

 ### Build from source
 To build BG_Flood from source on Windows you will need to have pre-install: